 I never saw him again.

 Richie died after Bram moved in with me and my kids; he died before either of our weddings.
 Larry called me to tell me he’d passed and ask if I was coming to the funeral.
 I asked if Lynne was going to be there.
 Of course she was; she was Larry’s wife.
 I sighed.
 I loved Richie.
 I told Larry I had no money and asked if he’d buy me a ticket so I could attend my grandpa’s funeral.
 Larry told me he was paying for the replacement kids to fly in and he couldn’t afford to pay for me too.
 So Richie was buried without me.
 Nora sold their house and moved in with Cheryl.
-I never even got to see the final product.
+I never even got to see the final house in its finished state.

 I have one picture of Richie.
 Lynne threw out all our things when they got to Germany.
 She’d already thrown out all our childhood pictures because they’d been in Joyce’s albums.
 She got rid of everything we’d accumulated since then.
 I’m a person without a past.
 I possess no photos of any of my grandparents except for a few blurry snapshots; no treasured gifts, no sentimental keepsakes.